Ranald Macdonald (journalist): Education

 Macdonald was educated at Geelong Grammar School, where he was a boarder from the age of 6 and attended the inaugural year of Geelong Grammar's rural Victorian campus Timbertop, when it opened in 1953.
-The innovative educational program at Timbertop gained fame when H.R.H.
-Prince Charles attended in 1966.
+The innovative educational program at Timbertop gained fame when Charles III attended in 1966.
 Macdonald greatly admired his Headmaster, Sir James Darling, who initiated Timbertop and gave the eulogy at his grandfather Oswald Syme's funeral.

 As did his father, Macdonald attended Jesus College, Cambridge, where he studied law and history from 1957 to 1960.
 On completing his degree, Macdonald returned to Australia and worked as a cadet reporter at The Age for three years, until a fortuitous golf game with a US naval captain at Royal Melbourne Golf Club, led to an introduction to Ed Barrett, Dean of the Columbia University Graduate School of Journalism.
 Macdonald had scribbled his details on the back of their scorecard, which resulted in him attending Columbia on scholarship to study a combined business and journalism Master of Science degree (1963–64), the first of its kind in the United States.

 For his thesis, Macdonald imagined 'The Great American Newspaper'.
 He cherry-picked the top editorial initiatives and other aspects of the best newspapers in America and combined them to create his 'ideal' publication, selecting opinion pieces from the Washington Post, political coverage from The Courier-Journal in Louisville, editorials from the New York Times, classified ads from the Miami Herald and advertising from the Denver Post, among others.

 He sent a copy of his thesis to each newspaper he had featured, and was invited to visit almost all of them.
 He undertook a road trip to learn about the best in American journalism before returning to Australia.
 Macdonald was offered a few jobs along the way, one by Katharine Graham at the Washington Post, who became a good friend.